IvannKurchenko/blog-data-quality-on-spark/blog/POST_PART_2.md

 Verification:
 > All rows have `ActualElapsedTime` that is more than `AirTime`.

-This is a bit of tricky case, because Soda does not have a check that exactly meets this requirement.
-One of the option, implement check saying no rows found that matches opposite condition.
+This is a slightly tricky case because Soda does not provide a built-in check that directly matches this requirement.
+One option is to implement a check that asserts no rows exist that match the opposite condition.
 This is pretty easy to do by leveraging [filtering feature](https://docs.soda.io/sodacl-reference/filters#configure-in-check-filters):
 ```yaml
   - row_count = 0: